 How is Fetal Growth Restriction diagnosed?

-One of the most important things when diagnosing fetal growth restriction is to ensure accurate dating of the pregnancy.
-Gestational age can be calculated by using the first day of your last menstrual period (LMP) and also by early ultrasound calculations.
+One of the most important aspects of diagnosing fetal growth restriction is ensuring accurate pregnancy dating.
+Gestational age can be calculated by using the first day of your last menstrual period (LMP) and early ultrasound measurements.

 Once gestational age has been established, the following methods can be used to diagnose fetal growth restriction: